-Our design is driven by creating engaging architecture that enriches the lives of those who live, work, learn and play in the buildings we design, from inception to completion.
+Haines Gadd Greaves is a team of architects and designers creating engaging architecture that enriches the lives of those who live, work, learn and play in the buildings we design.

-The studio is located in Oxfordshire, but the practice is working nationally and internationally.
+The studio is located in the Cotswolds, but the practice is working nationally and internationally.

 Rebecca Haines-Gadd, Founder (ARB BSc Hons AADip)